 “My child has diarrhoea, it must be because she is teething.”

 As Baxter puts it: “Teething causes teeth.”
-She says that some children do get a low-grade fever with teething, but if the fever is over 38 degrees Celcius (normal is 37 degrees Celcius) then you should look for another cause for the fever.
+She says that some children do get a low-grade fever with teething, but if the fever is over 38 degrees Celsius (normal is 37 degrees Celsius) then you should look for another cause for the fever.
 With teething some children do also produce a stool that is looser than normal, but this does not equate to gastroenteritis, when the child will go three or four times a day.”

 “My daughter has white spots on her fingernails; she must have a calcium deficiency.”